Loan Guide for Borrowers

 Federal Loan Repayment

-The Department of Education has hired five companies to collect payments and process deferments.
+The Department of Education has hired several companies to collect payments and process deferments.
 The servicer oversees the status of a loan, distributes funds, collects payments and handles deferments, forbearances and other related issues.
+A significant amount of Susquehanna student loans are serviced by the following:

 |FedLoan Servicing / PHEAA||1-800-699-2908||www.myfedloan.org|